MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/app-remoting-api-behavior-in-different-scenarios.md

 ![Screenshot of the Holographic Remoting for Play Mode.](images/openxr-features-img-03.png)

-**DISCLAIMER: Enabling Holographic Remoting for Play Mode in Cofiguration 3 above only manages the remoting connection.
-All the [Holographic AppRemoting API](/dotnet/api/microsoft.mixedreality.openxr.remoting) methods either display a warning message or return false and events are never triggered for the duration of the Play Mode connection using remoting.
-To test Holographic AppRemoting APIs in Play Mode, use Configuration 2 using normal play mode and establish the AppRemoting connection.**
+**DISCLAIMER: Enabling Holographic Remoting for Play Mode in Configuration 3 above only manages the remoting connection.
+All the [Holographic AppRemoting API](/dotnet/api/microsoft.mixedreality.openxr.remoting) methods either display a warning message or return false, and events are never triggered for the duration of the Play Mode connection using remoting.
+To test Holographic AppRemoting APIs in Play Mode, use Configuration 2 using normal Play mode and establish the AppRemoting connection.**

 ## The following table describes the App Remoting API behavior in different configurations: